j9t/little-books/manuscript/website-quality-control.md

 The following serves as an overview of web-based tools, browser extensions, command-line tools, scripts, and bookmarklets.
 It is not complete; it will lack important tools; but many tools come with my endorsement, and the promise to serve you.

-(By the way, my [UITest.com](https://uitest.com/) site is a hub for web-based and free tools for web development and design.
-You find many of the tools listed in this book over there, too.)

-W> These tools were collected in 2016.
-Some of them are not around anymore.
-Where possible, links have been corrected, otherwise restored to point to a previous version available on the [Internet Archive](https://archive.org/).
-You find similar and more tools on the author’s website, [UITest.com](https://uitest.com/), or on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).
+I> These resources had been collected in 2016.
+They were updated and augmented in 2021 with a focus on web-based tools, which is why you now find few extensions, CLI tools, and scripts, as well as no packages.
+If you like web-based tools, you find even more on the author’s website, [UITest.com](https://uitest.com/), and on Stefan Judis’s website, [Tiny Helpers](https://tiny-helpers.dev/).

 * [Abuse Contact Lookup](https://viewdns.info/abuselookup/)
 * [Accessibility Check (AATT; automated; command-line tool)](http://github.com/paypal/AATT)